vackosar/vackosar.github.io/_posts/2023-03-24-Symbolic-vs-Connectionist-Machine-Learning.md

 Then here came the neural networks.
 And there, researchers Hinton, Lecun, Bengio, led the neural network revolution in 2010.
 And this approach became so pervasive that, for example, people were saying, deep learning is just going to solve everything.
 This is it.
 We don't need symbolics.
 This is going to just solve everything.

-People started to use **neural networks**, they were using **supervised learning** where you have labels, so you know what is the target.
+People started to use **neural networks**, they were using **supervised learning** where you have labels - you know what is the target.
 And in that case, there was this breakthrough in development of **AlexNet**, where suddenly it was possible to [classify images](/ml/Multimodal-Image-Text-Classification) with very good accuracy on this popular dataset ImageNet.
 Before this, how would you recognize what's in **the image by using rules?** It seems rather difficult.
 And it is.
 It is possible, but it's very difficult and very brittle.
 On the other hand, **neural networks can statistically find the patterns**.

 There were also studies of **language**, and people started to build these **statistical models** of [representing words as these vectors](/ml/how-computers-understood-humans), as this array of floating point numbers.

 For example, in 2013, Czech researcher **Mikolov** co-published Word2Vec paper (later also [FastText](/ml/FastText-Vector-Norms-And-OOV-Words)).
 Word2vec is a method to represent each word as one vector.
 Then in 2017, **[transformer architecture](/ml/transformers-self-attention-mechanism-simplified)** was able to accept multiple words.
 These models are able to [represent entire paragraphs of text in context](/ml/how-computers-understood-humans), and not only each word individually.
 They represent the text in sequence of many dimensional vector.
 It is possible to get good results with these.
 In particular, people started predicting next word in web-scale datasets and getting high accuracies and high [text compression](/ml/neural-data-compression).

-Now we are just in the situation where we also implemented this **reinforcement learning from human feedback (RLHF)**, where we started hiring experts, and we getting dedicated hardware, and **AGI is just behind the corner**, right? **Suddenly it sounds similar to something we heard before**.
+Now we are just in the situation where we also implemented this **reinforcement learning from human feedback (RLHF)**, where we started hiring experts, and we getting dedicated hardware, and **AGI is just behind the corner**, right? **Suddenly it sounds similar to what we already heard**.
 I mean, are we in 2023 just before another AI winter?
 Is this really the winning approach, is this the final answer, or do we need to add something more?

 **Reinforcement learning from human feedback**, that's a very interesting approach not the same as use of expert before the second AI winter.
 Now the **experts don't have to actually write super complicated rules, instead they just compare a texts**, and say this text is better than this text.
 While the experts get **a bigger lever**, and they have a much bigger impact.
 So this is a much **more cost-effective approach**.
 We are in a much better situation than before. **Hallucinations** are also reduced with this reinforcement learning from human feedback method.
 But we will see that you can get much more, like these other approaches that are using symbols.